CP1404/XUTPracticals/prac_07/README.md

 Open the `squaring.py/kv` files from the demos.

 Run the code to see a simple app with a text entry field, a button and a label that squares a number.
-Spend a while reading the code so you know how it works.
+Spend some time reading the code so that you know how it works.
 Pay special attention to the functionality - how it handles the button being pressed:

 # Modifications